A photo safari is often a once in a lifetime experience. How do you prepare? What do you need to know?

 I always felt safe in Africa, but I traveled in a tourist bubble.

-I was picked up at the airport; stayed in high end lodges; and generally had little interaction with daily life.
+I was picked up at the airport by our guide, Gift; stayed in high end lodges; and generally had little interaction with daily life.
 Everyone I met was terrific, but it was a somewhat scripted experience.

-But next time, I want to figure out how to travel a bit more, perhaps down to the coast and to Zanzibar, and get a bit more of a cultural feel for Tanzania.
-To do that, I have to figure out how to haul nearly $20,000 of photo and electronic equipment securely, without inviting any unplanned adventures.
-I’m still thinking on that one.
+I am someone who likes to wander and court some serendipity.
+Next trip, I want to figure out how to travel a bit more, perhaps down to the coast and to Zanzibar, and get a bit more of a cultural feel for Tanzania.
+To do that, I have to figure out how to haul some pretty heavy and expensive photo and electronic gear, without inviting any unplanned adventures.

 10. Travel Plans and Schedules

-While I traveled for about 30 some hours non-stop, it actually wasn’t bad.
-I had 3-4 hour layovers in both Atlanta and in Amsterdam.
-This gave me a chance to freshen up, stretch and walk.
+I traveled for about 30 some hours non-stop.
+The three to four hour layovers in both Atlanta and in Amsterdam gave me a chance to freshen up, stretch and walk.

 I had considered stopping in Europe for a day or so, just to break up the trip, but I think the marathon 30 hour flight was the way to go.
-There is ten hours time difference between Kilimanjaro and Santa Fe.
 I was so exhausted by the time I got to Tanzania, that I slept soundly and adapted to the local time without missing a step or losing a day.
-And a light hike around Lake Duluti and easy schedule my first day was just perfect for allowing me to acclimate to a new place.
+And a light hike around Lake Duluti and an easy schedule my first day was just perfect for allowing me to acclimate.

 On the way home, my section of the flight was fairly empty and I was actually able to stretch out across several seats and sleep.
 Delta provided terrific service and good (airline) food too.
 Kudos to Delta for all aspects of the trip.